CivicActions/guidebook/docs/050-how-we-work/tools/harvest.md

 ## Tracking Time off

-We track vacation, leave and sick time, and leave for employees in Harvest.
+We track vacation, leave and sick time, and leave for employees.
 There is oversight on this, but ultimately you are responsible for this accuracy.
 Time off will not negatively impact your billable hour percentage.

+Employees are responsible for:
+- Asking their manager for the time.
+- Submitting a Leave Request in Unanet
+- And adding the hours which they plan to take off to Unanet.

-You do NOT need to log entries when the office is closed for a holiday.
+Note: You do NOT need to log entries for statuatory holidays, as that will be done for you.

 **Project:** CivicActions > Time off